 Lyon Street Steps

 For tourists of all tastes, San Francisco’s Lyon Street Steps provide the perfect setting for getting to know this glorious city.
+Just being at the summit of these steps is a mystical Zen experience truly difficult to describe; the feeling of the sky and air where you end up standing at the very top almost feels like heaven.

 Andy Goldsworthy’s Wood Line